When & Where

 By the end of this course, you will be able to:

-• Recognise and analyse glaze defects
+• • Discuss and analyse your glaze fired results

 • Demonstrate awareness of Health and Safety issues in ceramics through safe studio practice, with consideration towards others